Kuyucu Murad Pasha: Death and legacy

-Murad Pasha died in 1611.
+Murad Pasha died in 1611, shortly after his presumed marriage with Sultan Murad III's daughter Fatma Sultan.
 He died in Diyarbakır during the Ottoman–Safavid War (1603–1618).

 Murad Pasha had a complex built in Istanbul, about 300 meters northwest of the Bayezid II Mosque on the Third Hill of Istanbul.
 The complex also includes Murad Pasha's mausoleum where he was buried after his death in 1611, the walls of whose entrance gate have become darkened due to time.
 Cleanup on the building has been halted, leading to its current state, because of strong reactions by several Anatolian groups, such as Yörüks, Alevis, and Bektashis, against honoring Murad Pasha, who they hold responsible for killing thousands of members of their groups.
 Some have suggested that the mausoleum be made into a museum for the massacres and called the government's intention to conduct repairs on the building "shameful" in light of Murad Pasha's legacy.
 However, Karen Barkey suggests that Murad Pasha's methods were standard for the time and were often equalled or exceeded by many predatory rebel leaders (bandits and bureaucrats).

 In 1593 Murad Pasha built a souk in Damascus called the Qaysariyya Muradiyya after him at Bab al-Barid, the western entrance of the Umayyad Mosque.
 It consisted of a caravanserai, a coffeehouse and forty-seven shops.
 Its connection with the Umayyad Mosque was demonstrated by the construction of a large dome over its entrance on the remains of the Roman propylaeum of Jupiter.
 In the process of the souk's construction, Murad Pasha had existing buildings demolished.
 The souk's revenues were a waqf (religious endowment) designated for the poor of Mecca and Medina.